-In this Gifted and Talented course, students will focus on the in-depth mastery of five critical areas: 1) developing understanding and investigating relationships between quantities and reasoning with equations; 2) developing understanding and applying linear and exponential relationships; 3) investigating trends and modeling with descriptive statistics; 4) performing arithmetic operations on polynomial expressions, solving equations, inequalities, and systems of equations; and 5) using properties of rational and irrational numbers to develop an understanding of quadratic functions.
-Course requirements are rigorous and emphasize the use of mathematical modeling to solve applicationsbased problems and other high cognitive demand tasks.
+In this Gifted and Talented course, students will focus on the in-depth mastery of five critical areas:

+1) developing understanding and investigating relationships between quantities and reasoning with equations; 2) developing understanding and applying linear and exponential relationships; 3) performing arithmetic operations on polynomial expressions, solving equations, inequalities, and systems of equations; 4) using properties of rational and irrational numbers to develop an understanding of quadratic functions; and 5) investigating trends and modeling with descriptive statistics.
+Course requirements are rigorous and emphasize the use of mathematical modeling to solve applications-based problems and other high cognitive demand tasks.

 One high school credit will be awarded upon successful completion of this course.
 See Credit for High School Courses Taken in Middle School, page 7 for more information.